gremo/symfony-sail/docs/configuring-vscode.md

 # 👨‍💻 Configuring Visual Studio Code

-If you have downloaded the distribution with VSCode customizations, you'll enjoy...
+If you have downloaded the distribution with Visual Studio Code customizations, you'll enjoy:

 - Format file on save using [Prettier](https://prettier.io) and [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer)
 - JavaScript and CSS linting using [ESLint](https://eslint.org) and [Stylelint](https://stylelint.io)